 - 2.5 cups lukewarm water (we also used our town's high quality tap water, but you may opt for bottled water instead)

 - 1/2 tsp citric acid or 2 Tbsp lemon juice

-Stir vigorously every 12 hours (we do once in the morning, once at night before bed).
+Stir vigorously every 12 hours.
+We stir once in the morning, once at night before bed.